nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

-05. By executing the following command-line:
+05. By executing the following command line:

 	`ps -A | tr -s "\040" | sort -t"\040" -k 4`

 ##

 06. Assume that the file is named _foo_.
-Execute the following command-line:
+Execute the following command line:

 	`tr -cd '?' < foo | wc -m`